Splitties/refreshVersions/docs/setup.md

 ### If you have a buildSrc module

-I you use the **buildSrc** module, you probably want to use refreshVersions there as well.
+If you use the **buildSrc** module and have dependencies declared in the `buildSrc/build.gradle[.kts]` file, you probably want to use refreshVersions there as well.
+For that, an extra special setup is required.

 === "buildSrc/settings.gradle.kts"
     ```kotlin